zubair-irshad/NeO-360/README.md

 ```python
 python run.py --dataset_name nerds360 --root_dir $neo360_rootdir/data/PD_v6_test/test_novel_objs/SF_GrantAndCalifornia6 --exp_type mipnerf360 --exp_name overfitting_test_mipnerf360_2 --img_wh 320 240 --num_gpus 7
 ```

+## 📌 FAQ

+1. The compute requirements are very high.
+How do I run NeO-360 on low-memory GPUs:

+Please see [this](https://github.com/zubair-irshad/NeO-360/issues/10#issuecomment-1868560843) thread on things to try to reduce compute load.

+2. Can I use NERDS360 dataset with my own NeRF implementation or other architectures?

+Absolutely, you can use NERDS360 with [Gaussian Splatting](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/) or any other NeRF implementation in both overfitting (i.e. many views scenario) or few-shot (i.e. few-views scenario).
+Please see [Dataloaders](https://github.com/zubair-irshad/NeO-360?tab=readme-ov-file#-dataloaders) and use any of our pre-released dataloaders with your implementation.
+Please note that a wrapper might have to be written on top of our dataloader to try Gaussian Splatting with our dataset with requires full-images and not just rays.

 ## Acknowledgments
 This code is built upon the implementation from [nerf-factory](https://github.com/kakaobrain/nerf-factory), [NeRF++](https://github.com/Kai-46/nerfplusplus) and [PixelNeRF](https://github.com/sxyu/pixel-nerf) with distortion loss and unbounded scene contraction used from [MipNeRF360](https://github.com/google-research/multinerf).
 Kudos to all the authors for great works and releasing their code.
 Thanks to the original [NeRF](https://github.com/bmild/nerf) implementation and the pytorch implementation [nerf_pl](https://github.com/kwea123/nerf_pl) for additional inspirations during this project.